MrNonoss/WeewX-Docker/README.md

 After hours of researches and many many tries, here is my version of weewx under docker.
+I use this with an Ambient Weather Station WS-2902 and a PiHole docker container (https://pi-hole.net/)

+I modified the /etc/hosts file of the PiHole so that my local dns forward all the data send to rtupdate.wunderground.com to my weewx-core.
+The line I have to add looks like: 192.168.X.X	rtupdate.wunderground.com weewx
+Where the IP is the one of the weewx-core I settle in the docker-compose file.

 With this, you'll get:
 - WeeX 3.9.2 installed from sources, with: